thymikee/jest-preset-angular/website/versioned_docs/version-11.1/guides/angular-ivy.md

 Angular Ivy, you must run `ngcc` before running tests. `ngcc` will transform all Angular-format packages to be compatible with Ivy compiler.

-`jest-preset-angular` also provides a Jest global setup file to help you to run `ngcc` with Jest.
+`jest-preset-angular` also provides a Jest `global-setup.js` file to help you to run `ngcc` with Jest.
 Add to the following section:

 - to your root `jest.config.js`